SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/HandonsStatic/handonsstatic.md

 ### The case of recursion

 Since we are compiling a recursive method (factorial), we need a way so that the literal frame of this method refers to the compiled method itself.

+For this as a temporarily solution we will introduce a placeholder that later we will patch.
+Here is a definition of factorial where the recursive call is static.

 ```
 Integer >> staticBoundRecursiveFactorial